Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 When you start a session, you can specify session options, such as the backend to run on.
 A backend is required if you are using the IBM Quantum premium channel, but optional if you are using the IBM Pay-go Cloud channel.
 Once specified, you cannot change the backend used for a session, you would have to open a new one.
 There are two ways to specify a backend in a session.

 .. note::
-  You cannot have multiple backends within the session.
+  You specify have multiple backends within a session.

 * Directly specify a string with the backend name.
 Example: